jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 Now, remember our A.I. needs to constantly check the state of the game board as to whether or not there is *almost* a winning scenario so it can either win or block.
 It does not need to check *all* of the possible cell combinations on the board, just the ones where win combinations can ever happen.

-The Game class therefore contains a constant called WIN_COMBINATIONS that keeps track of, in each of its indexes, the board's cells that need to be filled by a row of similar tokens ("X" or "O") in order to achieve a win for each game.
+The Game class therefore contains a constant called WIN_COMBINATIONS that keeps track of, in each of its indexes, the board's cells that need to be filled by a row of similar tokens ("X" or "O") in order to achieve a win for each game (it contains all possible winning combination in either horizontal, vertical, or diagonal configurations).

 ```
 WIN_COMBINATIONS =[
-     [0, 1, 2],
+     [0, 1, 2], #horizontal win
-     [3, 4, 5],
+     [3, 4, 5], #horizontal win
-     [6, 7, 8],
+     [6, 7, 8], #horizontal win
-     [0, 4, 8],
+     [0, 4, 8], #diagonal win
-     [2, 4, 6],
+     [2, 4, 6], #diagonal win
-     [0, 3, 6],
+     [0, 3, 6], #vertical win
-     [1, 4, 7],
+     [1, 4, 7], #vertical win
-     [2, 5, 8]
+     [2, 5, 8] #vertical win
  ]
 ```

-(Note: because this is a private constant, in order to expose this array to other instances (like the Player instances), a getter method is needed within the Game class:
+(Note: because this is a private constant, in order to expose this array to other instances (like the Player instances), a class getter method is needed within the Game class:

 ```
 def self.win_combinations